RafikGerges/CEHv10-Notes/11 - Cryptography - Steganography.md

 - **Algorithms**
   - **MD5** (Message Digest algorithm) - produces 128 bit hash expressed as 32 digit hexadecimal number; has serious flaws like collisions; still used for file download verification, file integrity checks, storing passwords.
 Use SHA-2/3
   - **SHA-1** - developed by NSA; 160-bit value output
-  - **SHA-2** - four separate hash functions; produce outputs of 224, 256, 384 and 512 bits; not widely used
+  - **SHA-2** - developed by NSA ; four separate hash functions; produce outputs of 224, 256, 384 and 512 bits; not widely used
   - **SHA-3** - uses sponge construction with XOR and premutation
   - **RIPEMD-#** - 160-bit works through 80 stages, executing 5 blocks, excuted 16 times each; twice using modulo 32 addition, RIPEMD-128/256/320 available
   - **HMAC** - Used for message authentication. uses crypto key with hash function(MD5/SHA-1) executred twice to preven from length extension attack